Executive Compensation at Private and Public Colleges

 Alabama Community College System and City Colleges of Chicago did not provide the data we requested.
 In addition, the University of Michigan at Ann Arbor declined to provide the name of a physician listed in its top-five-compensated non-CEO employees, citing the person’s name to be a “trade secret.”
 The University of Hawaii System Office and the University of Hawaii at Manoa declined to provide data for the five highest-paid non-CEO employees, while the Wisconsin Technical College System declined to provide data for its fourth- and fifth-highest-paid non-CEO employees.
 Massachusetts Community Colleges was not surveyed since it does not have the oversight powers of a traditional state-college-system office.

-We reviewed data for the private nonprofit baccalaureate, master's, and doctoral institutions with the 500 largest endowments, as reported to Ipeds.
+We reviewed data for the private nonprofit baccalaureate, master's, and doctoral degree-granting and Title-IV-participating institutions with the 500 largest endowments, as reported to Ipeds.
 Some nonprofit colleges don't report the value of their endowments to Ipeds, and those are excluded from our analysis.

 Compensation data were compiled from the Internal Revenue Service's Form 990, which is filed by most nonprofit entities and are reported by calendar year.
 Some private nonprofit universities cite a religious exemption from filing the Form 990 and were therefore excluded from our analysis.
 The excluded institutions are Brigham Young University- Idaho, Brigham Young University- Provo, and Brigham Young University-Hawaii.